resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 Due to the structure of the RW API infrastructure, the final architecture is defined by 2 Terraform projects:

 - [The AWS Terraform project](https://github.com/resource-watch/api-infrastructure/tree/production/terraform) contains lower level elements, like networking, a [bastion host](https://en.wikipedia.org/wiki/Bastion_host), Jenkins and an AWS EKS Kubernetes cluster.
 This configuration is automatically applied to each AWS account using [Github Actions](https://github.com/features/actions) when merged to the respective branch.
 Github actions are also used to run a `terraform plan` preview of changes for each Pull Request.
 - [The Kubernetes Terraform project](https://github.com/resource-watch/api-infrastructure/tree/production/terraform-k8s-infrastructure) mostly contains the configuration for Kubernetes services, as well as some database-level services.
-Unlike the previous, this Terraform project needs to be applied manually.
+Unlike the previous, this Terraform project needs to be applied manually, using the `terraform apply` command.

 The Kubernetes Terraform project relies on the resources provisioned by the AWS Terraform project (which is why they [can't be merged into a single one](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources)), so be sure that they are applied in that order.